llxxbb/Nature/doc/help/reference.md

 ## Meta

 each `meta` has a `key` used to identify it.

-- hierarchy

-Like 7 Layers of the OSI Model, we must put a problem into a layer,

-It let you to shrink it's range and make it easy to study, this is why I call it `Thing` but not layer.
+The `key` is separated by "/",  this like a file system's directory structure.
+Nature let you to organize your `meta`s in this way.

 data 's status

 context

-`Thing` is your business goal.

 Nature can accept a `Thing` and it's `Instance`s when they are registered to table `meta`, except one `Thing Type`: __Dynamic__. and there are four `Thing Type`s.